aaron-hamil5/Just-Java/README.md

 # Just Java
- This Udacity course, you learn all the basics of java and how to build up a coffee ordering app.
-The app will take in details and when the user places their order.
-The information the app collected goes into the email app ready to send to the coffee shop.
+## Learnt by Udacity – Android Development for Beginners

+## Project Overview
+In this project, we will create an app that will take in the user’s name and if they want any topping on their coffee.
+There is a counter at the bottom for how many coffees the user wants.
+One the user presses order then the app will take that information and instantiate in to the user’s mail app, ready to send off the order.

+In this project we will cover the following topics:
+- **Check Views**
+- **Linked Views to methods**
+- **Different selection of drinks changes the price**
+- **Updating views**
+- **Using intent to another app**

+Assets used by **NO ASSETS IN THIS PROJECT**.
-Check the releases to download and test the app on your device!
+Check the **Releases** for the final project.

+This Project is now closed!